worsco/dotnet-client/README-rhel8_dotnet-21_container.md

 cd $HOME/Development/rhel8-entitlements/
 ```
 10. You need to make a copy of the *.pem file as *-key.pem

-* We will be downloading an RHEL8 image, so you need to log into registry.redhat.io
+    * We will be downloading an RHEL8 container image, you need to log into registry.redhat.io

 ```
 podman login registry.redhat.io